NSHipster/articles/2013-02-18-reactivecocoa.md

 Languages are living works.
 They are nudged and challenged and bastardized and mashed-up in a perpetual cycle of undirected and rapid evolution.
 Technologies evolve, requirements change, corporate stewards and open source community come and go; obscure dialects are vaulted to prominence on the shoulders of exciting new frameworks, and thrust into a surprising new context after a long period of dormancy.

-Objective-C has a remarkable history spanning four decades in as many acts:
+Objective-C has a remarkable history spanning four acts in as many decades:

 **In its 1<sup>st</sup> act**, Objective-C was adopted as the language of NeXT, powering [NeXTSTEP](http://en.wikipedia.org/wiki/NeXTSTEP) and [the world's first web server](http://en.wikipedia.org/wiki/Web_server#History).